 What Exactly is a Ferrule and Why Does it Move?

 Before we get started, let’s quickly talk about what this little part is and what it does.
-The ferrule is the small, typically black, plastic ring that sits right where the shaft enters the a clubhead's hosel (the socket part of the clubhead).
+The ferrule is the small, typically black, plastic ring that sits right where the shaft enters the clubhead's hosel (the socket part of the clubhead).
 Its main job is purely aesthetic, it creates a smooth, visual transition from the thin shaft to the thicker hosel, hiding the sometimes-unattractive point where the club is bonded together.

 Functionally, a ferrule has no impact on performance.
-A PGA Tour pro could play with all their ferrules missing and their ball flight wouldn't change one bit.
+A PGA Tour pro could play with all their ferrules missing, and their ball flight wouldn't change one bit.
 So if yours is coming loose, don’t panic!
 Your club isn't broken.
 This very common issue, known as "ferrule creep," happens for a few simple reasons:

 - Aged Epoxy: A tiny dab of epoxy holds the ferrule in place.
 Over time, that epoxy can dry out, become brittle, and lose its grip.